nbroeking/book/src/apps/together/proposal/index.md

 * What new components and features your team may need to build?

 We will need to build all the framework as well as each of the components for the chat.
-We will need a text submission box, a chat box, a topic box, a way to create a new topic, an admin page to block users, components for chat, and the firebase to store all the data.
+We will need a text submission box, a chat box, a topic box, a way to create a new topic, an admin page to block users and view users, components for chat, and the firebase to store all the data.
+We will need to consider how to store these chat artifacts in our database as well(I.E. associating chat lines with scores with chat windows)

 * What new skills your team will still need to acquire?